 A significant concern in the context of internal investigations centres on the material generated during an internal investigation, including any investigation work and work-product that may have preceded the self-report.
 This material typically includes interview notes and summaries of key documents and issues.

 By way of context, a good starting point is the April 2018 decision of the High Court in R (AL) v.
 Serious Fraud Office.
-The case arose out of the SFO’s investigation of a company anonymised as ‘XYZ Limited’, during which the SFO had accepted ‘oral proffers’ of the first account interviews that had been conducted by another anonymised firm, ABC LLP, the external firm engaged by XYZ to conduct an internal investigation.
-Having entered into a DPA with the corporate entity in 2016, the SFO turned its attention to a number of individuals, including AL, whose defence team repeatedly asked the SFO to obtain the complete notes of AL’s first account interview with ABC LLP.
-The SFO asked XYZ to disclose the interview notes but ultimately accepted ABC LLP’s refusal to do so on the basis that they were privileged.
-Despite declining to exercise its judicial review jurisdiction (as it felt that disclosure disputes were best dealt with in the Crown Court), the High Court took the unusual step of stating that if it had chosen to exercise its judicial review jurisdiction, it would have found for AL. In obiter comments, Mr Justice Green, giving the judgment of the court, was critical of the SFO’s acceptance of ABC LLP’s claims that the current law of privilege was unclear pending the (then undecided) ENRC appeal.
+The case arose out of the SFO’s investigation of Sarclad, during which the SFO had accepted ‘oral proffers’ of the first account interviews that had been conducted by an external law firm engaged by the company to conduct an internal investigation.
+Having entered into a DPA with the corporate entity in 2016, the SFO turned its attention to a number of individuals, including the anonymised AL, whose defence team repeatedly asked the SFO to obtain the complete notes of his first account interview with the law firm.
+The SFO asked Sarclad to disclose the interview notes but ultimately accepted the firm’s refusal to do so on the grounds of privilege.
+Despite declining to exercise its judicial review jurisdiction (as it felt that disclosure disputes were best dealt with in the Crown Court), the High Court took the unusual step of stating that if it had chosen to exercise its judicial review jurisdiction, it would have found for AL. In obiter comments, Mr Justice Green, giving the judgment of the court, was critical of the SFO’s acceptance of the law firm’s claims that the current law of privilege was unclear pending the (then undecided) ENRC appeal.
 In Green J’s view, the ‘law as it stands today is settled.
 Privilege does not apply to interview notes.’
-In support of that statement, Green J cited the decision in Three Rivers No.6 and concluded that the SFO had ‘erred’ as it had ‘simply accepted the assertion of privilege made by ABC LLP even though it is the SFO’s own case that privilege does not apply and the SFO’s position is supported by current case law’ and that the SFO had therefore not fulfilled its duty to ‘assess claims of privilege properly and not cursorily and superficially.’
+In support of that statement, Green J cited the decision in Three Rivers No. 6 and concluded that the SFO had ‘erred’ as it had ‘simply accepted the assertion of privilege made by [the law firm] even though it is the SFO’s own case that privilege does not apply and the SFO’s position is supported by current case law’, and that the SFO had therefore not fulfilled its duty to ‘assess claims of privilege properly and not cursorily and superficially.’

-In practice – and despite the SFO’s invitation to a ‘dialogue’ – companies are likely to come under pressure from the SFO to disclose interview transcripts (given the judgment in XYZ, it is highly unlikely that summaries will be acceptable) as part of the self-reporting process.
+In practice, however, and especially following the publication of the Corporate Co-operation Guidance, companies are likely to come under pressure from the SFO to disclose interview transcripts as part of the self-reporting process.
 The Court of Appeal’s judgment in ENRC made it clear that nothing it said about privilege should adversely impact the DPA regime and, furthermore, that maintaining claims to privilege may adversely affect prospects of obtaining a DPA.
 The Court also noted: ‘Had the court been asked to approve a DPA between ENRC and the SFO, the company’s failure to make good on its promises to be full and frank would undoubtedly have counted against it.’

 In deciding whether to acquiesce in providing witness accounts, a company will need clear advice as to the risks involved in waiving litigation privilege, even on a limited basis, at such an early stage, particularly before it is clear whether a settled resolution is likely and especially where multiple authorities may be involved.
-The shield of litigation privilege is clearly of paramount importance to any company defending criminal or regulatory enforcement proceedings where, very commonly, civil litigants will be waiting in the wings.
+The shield of litigation privilege is clearly of paramount importance to any company defending criminal or regulatory enforcement proceedings where, very commonly, civil litigants will be waiting in the wings and in jurisdictions where the concept of limited waiver may not exist.

 Involvement of authorities in internal investigation